-The service is keeping up to date with stakeholders on the impacts of the Target Operating Model issued for consultation early April 2023.
+The service is keeping up to date with stakeholders on the impacts of the Target Operating Model implemented on 30 April 2024.

 Port Health officers will ensure they are fully up to date with any new and emerging risks by reviewing and responding to Food Standards Agency alerts and notifications.